lazward/bukkit-plugin/README.md

 # julian-bukkit-plugin
-plugin made for private minecraft server, only made to mess around with code.
+plugin made for private minecraft server

+ignore this all, this is nothing special. just messing around in java.